millionhari/lightbox/README.md

 - Switch to Node v6, and run `npm install`
 - Run `gulp build` to build files
 - Run `npm start` to open up index.html on browser or open `index.html` in root path

+## Lightbox Controls
+- Use the arrow keys or click the left and right arrow icons to navigate between photos
+- To close the lightbox, click the background, press the 'x' icon on the top right, or press the escape key